dannyhope/Grok/README.md

 [Issues](https://github.com/dannyhope/Grok/issues "")

-- The main problems I have right now are:
+Want to help?
+The main problems I have right now are:
 	- explaining the core concept
 	- figure out what to build first

+Have a look at the **woefully incomplete** design doc: [Grok.graffle](https://github.com/dannyhope/Grok/raw/master/Grok.graffle "") (requires [OmniGraffle](http://www.omnigroup.com/download/latest/omniGraffle ""))

 ## How it could work